hhandika/segui/website/docs/cli-usage/command_options.md

 The program name is `segul` on Linux, MacOS, and Windows Subsystem for Linux, and `segul.exe` on Windows. `segul` features are available using the subcommands.
 Each of the subcommands has options, and some of them also have flags.
 Options require users to input the value, such as the `--dir` option that requires users to input the path to the alignment directory: `--dir alignment_path/` .
 Some options are available across all subcommands, whereas the other options are specific to certain subcommands (see below).
 Flags are used without a value, such as `--sort` flag in the `convert` subcommand that is used to sort sequences in the output files.

-We keep `segul` command consistent:
+In summary, we keep `segul` commands, subcommands, and options consistent:

 1. SEGUL CLI consist of command and subcommands.
 For example, `segul sequence convert` and `segul align concat`.
+The command is grouped
 2. Long options always prefix with double dashes (`--`).
 For example, the `--input` option.
 3. Short options always prefix with a single dash (`-`).
 For example, the short option of `--input` is `-i`.
 4. Options with equal sign (`=`), such as `--re=`, require the input values to be in a single or double quotation.
 For example, `--re="^Genus"`.